garveen/docphp/README.md

 ### Usage

-This package will automatically download the Engish language pack after installed.
-If you want you use a language other than English, please follow suggestions blow:
+This package will automatically download the Engish language pack from `php.net` after installed.
+If you want you use a language other than English, please use the `DocPHP: checkout language` command, and this will take a few minutes depends on your Internet connection.

-First, use the `checkout language` command for which you are using, and this will take a few minutes depends on your Internet connection.
-Then when you pointed to a function name, press `ctrl + alt + d`, and see what's happening!
+The default hotkey is `ctrl + alt + d`.

 Note:

-DocPHPManualer will generate cache files, which usually located at SUBLIME_PATH/Data/Cache/docphp.
-You may need to remove these files manually in case uninstall DocPHPManualer completely.
+DocPHPManualer will generate cache files, which usually located at SUBLIME_PATH/Data/Cache/DocPHPManualer.
+These cache files should be removed automatically when removing the package.

 ### Settings